Creativity and Innovation Enable Project Success

 - Exercise inner creativity to help manage stress, prevent burnout and change emotions while external circumstances may remain stagnant.
 The stronger our inner creativity, the more effective we can be when expressing other types of creativity.

-- Matrix Analysis: This approach comes in handy when developing new product lines.
+- Use matrix analysis: This approach comes in handy when developing new product lines.
 Market needs and technologies are defined and then formatted with product lives to represent a three-dimensional matrix.
 Potential ideas are then explored within this matrix.

 - Morphological Analysis: This approach provides a structure for creative solutions in a logical manner.
-It is best suited to problems whose solutions encompass many variables.
+It is best suited for problems whose solutions encompass many variables.

 - Reframing: This technique requires you to ask questions about your project that will lead to new frames of references to old problems.
 Questions asked may include: (a) What are the obvious realities of a situation and how can they be changed? (b) What are typical complaints? (c) What ideal situation do we seek?